Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

 Your accommodation and living costs are called 'maintenance'.
 In addition to your course fees, you must have a fixed amount of money to cover your maintenance.

-If you will be studying at our Norwich campus, you will need £800 for each month of your course, up to a maximum of nine months.
-This means that for a course lasting nine months or more, the minimum amount that you will need to show for maintenance in your bank statement is £7,200.
+You will need £1,015 for each month of your course, up to a maximum of nine months.
+This means that for a course lasting nine months or more, the minimum amount that you will need to show as evidence for maintenance is £9,135.

 In all cases, part months are rounded up to the end of that month.